 The goal of the Media Club is to provide an opportunity for students to work with technology to produce daily video announcements for the school.
 Our vision is to inform the student body as to current happenings in and around campus.
-Currently, the club is open to sixth grade students, and meets Mondays before school at 7:15 and Thursdays after school from 2:30-3:30.
+Currently, the club is open to fifth and sixth grade students, and meets Mondays before school at 7:15 and Thursdays after school from 2:30-3:30.

 The goal of Robotics Club is to provide our students an opportunity to solve real world problems through research and robotics.
 Students will participate in a regional competition.
 They will demonstrate math and engineering knowledge, as well as teamwork and perseverance.